shoudto/Fashion-Project/README.md

     a live server

 ## Knowledge
-What this application does is provide Front-End experience.
-You're able to scroll and on the bottom of the page you can click explore it will provide a nice animation to the info page.
+This application is an example of a Front-End experience.
+You are able to scroll through the page vertically and on the bottom of the page you can click "Explore" to see a nice animation to the info page.
 On the upper right hand corner there is a tab function where it will show a nice animation to the social media page.